+Basic life support

-Multiple Choice Test The apprentice will know and understand Indicative assessment criteria BL1.1 How to perform basic life support Define the term 'basic life support' Describe situations in which it would be necessary to perform basic life support in healthcare settings Describe resuscitation techniques and equipment used to perform basic life support Explain the importance of staying within limits of own competence and authority when performing basic life support Eviden nce portfolio and interview Pass Assessment Criteria EPI2.11 Perform basic life support for individuals using approximation of the support for the support for the support for support for the support for support for the support for opriate resuscitation techniques and equipment in a simulated situation Amı plification and Guidance ncy procedures performed to assist in the immediate survival of a patient, rol, stabilisation of fractures, spinal immobilisation and basic first aid
+Multiple Choice Test

+The apprentice will know and understand Indicative assessment criteria

+BL1.1 How to perform basic life support Define the term 'basic life support' Describe situations in which it would be necessary to perform basic life support in healthcare settings Describe resuscitation techniques and equipment used to perform basic life support Explain the importance of staying within limits of own competence and authority when performing basic life support

+Evidence portfolio and interview

+Pass Assessment Criteria

+EPI2.11 Perform basic life support for individuals using appropriate resuscitation techniques and equipment in a simulated situation

+Amplification and Guidance

+Basic life support refers to a variety of non-invasive emergency procedures performed to assist in the immediate survival of a patient, including cardiopulmonary resuscitation, haemorrhage control, stabilisation of fractures, spinal immobilisation and basic first aid

-Physiological Measurements Multi ole Choice Test The apprentice will know and understand Indicative assessment criteria PM1.1 The range of physiological states that can be measured including body temperature, weight, height, blood pressure, pulse and breathing rate Define 'physiological state' Identify the types of measurement which can be used to determine physiological state Explain how to take measurements PM2.1 The normal range of physiological measurements Explain the normal range of physiological measurements Explain the importance of the normal range of physiological measurements Evidence po rtfolio and interview Pass Assessment Criteria EPI2.12.
-Undertake a range of physiological measurements using the appropriate equipment including height, weight, temperature, pulse, breathing rate and blood pressure Amplifica tion and Guidance Physiological state refers to the condition or state of the body or bodily functions Types of measure could include body temperature, weight, height, blood pressure, pulse and breathing rate Normal range of physiological measurements in an adult e.g.: Body temperature 37°C Normal Blood pressure in the range of 120/80mmHg - 140/90mmHg.
+Physiological Measurements Multiple Choice Test The apprentice will know and understand Indicative assessment criteria PM1.1 The range of physiological states that can be measured including body temperature, weight, height, blood pressure, pulse and breathing rate Define 'physiological state' Identify the types of measurement which can be used to determine physiological state Explain how to take measurements PM2.1 The normal range of physiological measurements Explain the normal range of physiological measurements Explain the importance of the normal range of physiological measurements Evidence portfolio and interview

+EPI2.12.
+Undertake a range of physiological measurements using the appropriate equipment including height, weight, temperature, pulse, breathing rate and blood pressure

+Physiological state refers to the condition or state of the body or bodily functions

+Types of measure could include body temperature, weight, height, blood pressure, pulse and breathing rate

+Normal range of physiological measurements in an adult e.g.:

+- body temperature 37°C - normal Blood pressure in the range of 120/80mmHg 140/90mmHg.
 This may vary dependent on age and other contributing factors.
 Readings should be reported for risk assessment

-- Pulse rate range 60 100 beats per minute.
+- pulse rate range 60 100 beats per minute.
 This may vary dependent on disease and other contributing factors.
-Readings should be reported for risk assessment - Breathing rate 12 20 breathes per minute.
+Readings should be reported for risk assessment - breathing rate 12 20 breathes per minute.
 This may vary dependent on age and other contributing factors.
-Readings should be reported for risk assessment - A BMI weight of 18.5 24.9 is considered a healthy range in adults.
+Readings should be reported for risk assessment - a BMI weight of 18.5 24.9 is considered a healthy range in adults.
 This will vary dependent on age and other contributing factors.
 Readings should be reported for risk assessment